torabzadeh/BLOG01/_pages/groupnotes.md

 layout: page
 permalink: /groupnotes/
 title: Lectures
-description: Here we put lecture notes and other relevant materials.
+description: > Here we put lecture notes and other relevant materials.
-             Passwords will be sent via lecture channels in Telegram or via Email.
+             <br>Passwords will be sent via lecture channels in Telegram or via Email.
 nav: true
 nav_order: 4
 ---